Mississauga Ontario, Canada Travel Guide

 Celebration Square's outdoor stage also features cultural performances and film screenings.

-Port Credit offers a dense strip of pubs, bars, and restaurants with lively patios, ideal for a walkable pub crawl.
-Streetsville possesses a smaller, more quaint selection.
+Port Credit offers a dense strip of pubs, bars, and dining establishments with lively patios, ideal for a walkable pub crawl.
+Streetsville contains a smaller, more quaint selection.

 Mississauga has a limited number of dedicated nightclubs for dancing.
 Some bars in the City Centre or Port Credit feature DJ nights or dance floors, especially on weekends.